ww44ss/okcupid/okcupid_exploratory.md

 <img src="okcupid_exploratory_files/figure-html/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />

-A graph below shows a little more clearly the diffences in the ratio of male and female users by age group, with men outnumbering women by an approximately 3:2 for ages below 50 (consistent with the overall ratio), while in the 60's to 70's, women outnumber men by about 5:4.
-However, as these older users are a relatively smaller fraction of the population .hey have little effect on the ovrall male/female ratio.
+The only problem is it is still hard to compare quantitatively the differences in the populations.

+### How many more men than women are there in a given age-group?

+In this comparison, we express the answer as a relative, rather than absolute, number.
+For instance, for age = 26, for every two women there are 2 * 1.65, or approximately three, men.

 <img src="okcupid_exploratory_files/figure-html/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

-###Age distribution of male and female populations
+### How old are men and women realtive to themselves?

-The above data show difference in male to female users by age, but they do not clearly reveal what the differences in the repsecitve popluations.
+The above data show _difference_ between male to female users by age, but they do not clearly reveal differences in the repsecitve popluations.
 We can explore more intrinsic male and female behavior by separating the male and females populations and normalizing them to the relevant number of users of each sex.